Slow cooker Irish stew is one of the easiest and tastiest classic stews to make, my version combines lamb or mutton with potatoes & carrots.

 - Clean the carrots, peeling them if necessary, then cut them into 25mm (1") lengths and chuck them into the slow cooker.

-- Peel the medium-waxy potatoes, cut them into quarters and toss them into the pot!
+- Peel the potatoes, cut them into quarters and toss them into the pot!

 - Cut the lamb or mutton into large 35-50mm (1½-2") chunks and season them with the salt and pepper.

-- Pour out any residual oil then return the pan to the heat and deglaze it with the lamb stock making sure you scrape off any of the fond on the base, then pour this over the stew.
+- Pour out any residual oil, then return the pan to the heat and deglaze it with the lamb stock, making sure you scrape off any of the fond on the base.
+Pour this over the stew.

 - Have a taste of the stock and add more salt if required, pop on a lid and cook on low for 6 hours before serving.